thunderagames/tictactoe/README.md

-To run the game have to run this cmmands from a npm enabled console on the root folder of the project.
+To run the game have to run this commands from a npm enabled console on the root folder of the project.

 -npm i

 -npm run development